pkarsy/rfboot/help/The-First-Project.md

 k=8;
 PRINTLN("j=%d k=%d",j,k);
 ```
 As you can see they look like the standard printf function.
+They send data via the RF link, the usb2rf module receives the data, and we can see them with a serial port terminal (ie gtkterm)

 Press '0' to '9' to see the response.